lizard-demon/bhopblox/README.md

 - **Professional Audio Architecture**: Separate gain nodes for ambient music and sound effects with master volume control
 - **Atmospheric Enhancement**: Generative music system that creates unique windchime soundscapes with natural decay and harmonic progressions

-#### 🤝 **Social Speedrunning Platform**
+#### 🤝 **Social Voxel Platform**
-- **Reddit Integration**: First speedrunning platform to run a complete WebAssembly 3D engine natively within Reddit posts
+- **Reddit Integration**: First platform to run a complete WebAssembly 3D voxel engine natively within Reddit posts
-- **Leaderboard Integration**: Real-time leaderboard updates with community competition and personal best tracking
+- **Leaderboard Integration**: Real-time leaderboard updates with community competition and achievement tracking
-- **Community Content Creation**: Players can create and share remix worlds as new speedrunning challenges through Reddit posts
+- **Community Content Creation**: Users can create and share remix worlds as new experiences through Reddit posts
 - **Mobile Optimization**: Responsive design optimized for both desktop and mobile devices with touch-friendly controls

-## How to Play the Game
+## How to Use the Platform

 ### Getting Started
 1. **Find BhopBlox**: Look for BhopBlox posts in your Reddit feed or visit the development subreddit
 2. **Launch the App**: Click the "Play" button on the splash screen when you see a BhopBlox post
-3. **Select a World**: Choose from available voxel worlds to speedrun through
-4. **Master the Movement**: Learn bunny hopping mechanics to achieve the fastest completion times
+3. **Experience the Engine**: Launch the WebAssembly 3D voxel engine to see the technical infrastructure in action
+4. **Explore Features**: View leaderboards, create remixes, and experience the immersive audio system

 ### What Makes This Unique

-**🚀 WebAssembly 3D Engine in Reddit**: The first game to integrate a complete WebAssembly 3D voxel engine within Reddit posts, providing the technical foundation for immersive speedrunning experiences.
+**🚀 WebAssembly 3D Engine in Reddit**: The first platform to integrate a complete WebAssembly 3D voxel engine within Reddit posts, providing the technical foundation for immersive voxel experiences.

-**🏆 Competitive Leaderboard System**: Real-time competition with community leaderboards showing current fastest times, encouraging players to compete for world records.
+**🏆 Community Leaderboard System**: Real-time competition with community leaderboards showing current best times, ready for future gameplay implementations.

-**🎨 World Remixing System**: Create custom versions of worlds with your own titles and descriptions, then share them as new speedrun challenges through Reddit posts.
+**🎨 World Remixing System**: Create custom versions of worlds with your own titles and descriptions, then share them as new experiences through Reddit posts.

 **⚡ High-Performance WASM Infrastructure**: Complete WebAssembly voxel engine with dynamic loading, world data integration, and proper memory management.

-**📱 Reddit-Native Gaming Platform**: The first speedrunning platform that runs entirely within Reddit posts, enabling instant community engagement and social features.
+**📱 Reddit-Native Voxel Platform**: The first voxel platform that runs entirely within Reddit posts, enabling instant community engagement and social features.

 ### Step-by-Step Instructions

-#### 1. View the Speedrun World
+#### 1. View the Voxel World Information
-- Launch the game from a Reddit post to see the main interface with authentic Minecraft-style design
+- Launch the platform from a Reddit post to see the main interface with authentic Minecraft-style design
 - View "Voxel World Adventure" information including description and author details
 - Check the current leaderboard with top times: lizrd_demon (42.5s), TestPlayer123 (50.17s), borg23 (58.2s), okpineapple12 (61.7s)
+- Experience the generative windchime audio system that activates on your first interaction

 #### 2. Launch the WebAssembly 3D Engine
 - Click "Play 'Voxel World Adventure'" to start the engine loading process
-- Watch the real-time status updates: "Loading world data..." → "Loading engine..." → "Ready"
+- Watch the real-time status updates: "Loading engine..." → "Ready"
 - The WebAssembly voxel engine (voxels.wasm + voxels.js) loads with world data integration
+- Ambient windchime music begins playing with procedural bell-like tones

 #### 3. Experience the 3D Voxel Engine
-- The 3D engine canvas appears with authentic Minecraft-style pixelated frame
+- The 3D engine canvas appears with authentic Minecraft-style pixelated frame (up to 1000x650px)
 - World data, player information, and leaderboard are loaded into the engine's virtual filesystem
-- Generative windchime music begins playing with bell-like tones and harmonic progressions
-- The engine provides the complete technical foundation for voxel world rendering
+- The engine provides complete technical foundation for voxel world rendering and interaction
+- Use ESC key or click "◀ EXIT" button to return to the main interface

-#### 4. Compete on the Leaderboard
+#### 4. View Community Leaderboards
-- The game tracks completion times and integrates with the community leaderboard system
+- The platform displays community leaderboards with current best times
-- Current world record is 42.5 seconds by lizrd_demon - use this as your target
+- Current world record is 42.5 seconds by lizrd_demon
-- Personal bests automatically update the community leaderboard when achieved
-- Compete with other Reddit users for the fastest completion times
+- Leaderboard system tracks completion times and updates when new records are achieved
+- Community competition features are built into the infrastructure

 #### 5. Create and Share Remix Worlds
 - Click the "🎨 Remix This World" button to create your own version
-- Customize the title and description to create a unique speedrunning challenge
+- Customize the title and description to create a unique world experience
 - Your remixed world becomes a new Reddit post for the community to discover
-- Other players can compete on your custom world and set their own records
+- Other users can experience your custom world and engage with the content

-### Current Gameplay Experience
+### Current Platform Experience
-The game provides a **competitive speedrunning platform** with WebAssembly 3D engine infrastructure:
+The platform provides a **complete WebAssembly 3D engine infrastructure** with voxel world capabilities:

 1. **🚀 Launch the Engine** - Experience the WebAssembly voxel engine with loaded world data and player state
-2. **🏆 View Leaderboards** - See current top speedrun times and compete for the fastest completion
+2. **🏆 View Leaderboards** - See current community times and competitive leaderboard system with real-time updates
 3. **🎨 Create Remixes** - Use the remix system to create custom versions with your own titles and descriptions
-4. **🎵 Immersive Audio** - Enjoy generative windchime music and interactive sound effects throughout the experience
+4. **🎵 Immersive Audio** - Enjoy generative windchime music with procedural bell-like tones and interactive sound effects
+5. **🎮 Engine Controls** - Navigate with ESC key or exit button, with automatic cleanup and memory management

 ### The Minecraft-Style Block Interface